kpverse/ArchGemini/README.md

 ```

 -   ArchGemini is **compatible with macOS, Windows, and Linux** distributions.
--   Both the sender and receiver **divices must be connected to the same network**.
+-   Both the sender and receiver **devices must be connected to the same network**.

 ## Support and Issue Reporting